 You need to level with family and friends and let them know what you need.
 Being abandoned can make you angry but keep in mind it’s not personal although you feel it.
 (The coping strategies eBook below has worksheets to know how to sit with a friend and tell them what you need.)

 2. Coping strategies

-You have to have some.
 I used writing and running.
-That’s why there are well over 900 posts on this blog in the two years I’ve had it.
-It’s how I worked through things–my anger, my hurt, my resentment and more.
+That’s why there are thousands of posts on this blog since 2015.
+It’s how I worked through things–my anger, my hurt, my resentment, sadness and more.

 I ran because I needed that physical pounding and sweat and by the end of a run, I would find a sense of peace.
 Most of the time.
 Not all the time.
 Starting out my whole body felt like it weighed a thousand pounds.

 So start by listing or searching healthy coping strategies (free ebook on coping strategies here).
 Identify negative ones.
 By relying on the negative ones you are actually prolonging your grief and making it worse.
 Let’s say you rely on drinking or eating too much.
 Is it better the next day?
 By avoiding or numbing your feelings with a substance you cheat yourself out of developing healthy coping strategies and you stay stuck in the rawest pain of grief.
 And who needs that right?